gin113/test/README.md

 All attacking troops will die if you lose the attack.

 ## Defending

 Your village has a basic defense that will will protect you from small attacks.
 Their are specific defense units that exceed at defense.
 Your combined troops defense value(not the ones that are in the attack camp currently) will result in your defense.
-These defenses then get boosted by roughly 4% per wall level.
-100 defense will turn into 104 defense with a level 1 wall.
+These defenses then get boosted by roughly 4% per wall level(see your village overview).
+100 defense will turn into 104 defense with a wall level 1 wall.

 To move your troops from the attackcamp backt to the village in order to defend you can use <code>!defense</code>.